Bo-Lennart/pp5-content-platform/README.md

 ![Contact andcreate post form](src/assets/readme_screenshots/create_post_contact_form.png)

 - Edit posts.
    - When a user scrolls through the feed they will see a pen above their own posts.
-When they click on this they can delete their posts, or edit them.
+When they click on this they can either delete their posts, or edit them.
 If they click "edit", they will get redirected to a form, where the data of the post is fetched and the user has the ability to update it accordingly.
    - Components:
        - MoreDropdown.js
        - Post.js
        - PostEditForm.js
        - PostFeed.js

 ![edit post](src/assets/readme_screenshots/edit_post.png)